macmanes-lab/orp_website/strandexamine.md

 ![](pics/notss.png)

 This plot, showing an extremely biased (can be either left or right side) unimodal distribution, is an example of a *strand-specific* library, assembled properly.
+It should be noted that as a result of imperfect library generation (wet-lab issue), there may be a second, smaller peak on the opposite side of the histogram.
+Basically, the quality of stand-specific libraries varies, and this may introduce noise in this analysis.

 ![](pics/ss.png)